-Pulsonix runs under the Windows operating systems but it is recommended that Windows 10 is used.
+Pulsonix runs under the Windows 10 and 11 operating systems.
 It cannot run under MAC OS or Linux.
-Pulsonix does not require 'high-powered' hardware to achieve good performance, a regular off-the-shelf PC will be fine.
-A Pentium processor such as an i5 is sufficient.
+Pulsonix does not require 'high-powered' hardware to achieve good performance, a regular off-the-shelf PC will be fine with an i5 processor being sufficient.
+A more powerful processor such as an i7 or i9 is recommended.